-- Adynamic ileus - Intestinal obstruction or perforated bowel - Anuria, oliguria, or impaired homeostatic mechanism - Severe, continuing diarrhea, when intended for use as the sole therapy - 15.
-Requests that do not meet the criteria established by this procedure will be referred to a TCHP Medical Director/Physician Reviewer for review and the Denial Policy will be followed. - 16.
+- 15.3.
+Requests for electrolyte replacement_products, such as Pedialyte or Oralyte, require documentation of medical necessity, including: - The underlying acute or chronic medical diagnoses or conditions that indicate the need to replace fluid and electrolyte losses. - The presence of mild to moderate dehydration due to the persistent mild to moderate diarrhea or vomiting. - They are not intended for members with: - Intractable vomiting - Adynamic ileus - Intestinal obstruction or perforated bowel - Anuria, oliguria, or impaired homeostatic mechanism - Severe, continuing diarrhea, when intended for use as the sole therapy - 16.
+Requests that do not meet the criteria established by this procedure will be referred to a TCHP Medical Director/Physician Reviewer for review and the Denial Policy will be followed. - 17.
 Preauthorization is based on medical necessity and not a guarantee of benefits or eligibility.
 Even if preauthorization is approved for treatment or a particular service, that authorization applies only to the medical necessity of treatment or service.
 All services are subject to benefit limitations and exclusions.
-Providers are subject to State and Federal Regulatory compliance and failure to comply may result in retrospective audit and potential financial recoupment.
+Providers are subject to State and Federal Regulatory compliance and failure to comply may result in retrospective audit and potential financial recoupment. - 18.
+For members over age 21, providers must submit requests for medically necessary DME for members and supplies not listed as a covered benefit under Texas Medicaid through TCHP's exceptional circumstances process.
+DME and supplies allowed under the exceptional circumstances provision must be prior authorized by TCHP according to the TCHP Case by Case Procedure Guideline. - 19.
+The Home Health DME and Supplies exceptional circumstances provision is not an available process to pursue for members who receive prior authorization denials for medical necessity or technical reasons (e.g., missing essential fields, incomplete documentation)